wburnton/Team-Profile/README.md

 # Team Profile Generator
   ![badge](https://img.shields.io/badge/license-MIT-blue.svg)
   ## Description
-  This application uses Node JS and takes takes user input from the command line to generate a formatted HTML page displaying a working team comprised of a manager and as many engineers and interns as needed with basic information for each employee as well as unique information for engineers and interns.
-A demonstration can be found <a href="https://drive.google.com/file/d/18gBvm22AZ8_fwQxL5SC8SVq1MedkqSqt/view">here</a>.
+  This application uses Node JS and takes user input from the command line to generate a HTML page that displays a team profile, comprised of a manager and as many engineers and interns as you input with basic information for each employee as well as unique information for engineers and interns.
+A demonstration can be found <a href="https://drive.google.com/file/d/1OJjiSU6a2GyYz41wlY2pSkNVUKz1Xv_M/view">here</a>.

   ## Table of Contents
   * <a href="#installation">Installation</a>